 As mentioned above the cleaning and disinfecting day will be subject to change.
 The district will constantly reexamine all circumstances regarding the pandemic as well as circumstances specific to the district to determine if a full day of cleaning and disinfection continues to be necessary.
+The district has discontinued the full day of cleaning as of 3/26/21.

 In the event it is no longer deemed necessary to clean and disinfect on Wednesday's the hybrid groups will alternate in-school attendance on Wednesdays.
 The first in-person Wednesday would require attendance of the "A" group and the second in-person would require attendance of the "B" group.
 The alternating weeks would continue until further notice.
+The district has moved back to 100% capacity for all students as of 3/8/21.